Esther J. Hamori, MDiv, PhD

 Ph.D., New York University, 2004

-Dr. Hamori is co-chair of the Society of Biblical Literature’s section on Prophetic Texts and Their Ancient Contexts, and a longtime member of the steering committee of Hebrew Scriptures and Cognate Literature.
-She serves on the editorial boards of the series Ancient Near Eastern Monographs (SBL) and Critical Studies in Hebrew Bible (Eisenbrauns), and regularly presents papers at the Society of Biblical Literature and other professional meetings.
+Dr. Hamori has occupied many roles in the Society of Biblical Literature, and currently serves on the steering committee for the SBL section, Religions of Israel and Judah in their West Asian Environment.
+She was previously co-chair of Prophetic Texts and their Ancient Context, and was a longtime member of the steering committee of Hebrew Scriptures and Cognate Literature.
+Dr. Hamori served on the editorial boards of Ancient Near Eastern Monographs and of Critical Studies in the Hebrew Bible, and is a current member of the Advisory Board of the series, Horror and Scripture.

 Divination" refers to types of actions that are, within their own cultural contexts, understood to provide access to divine knowledge.
 Prophecy is the best-known type of divination in the Bible and the most widely embraced, but there are many more, including astral, birth, and dream divination, necromancy, and lot-casting.
 In this course, students study prophecy and other types of divination as they appear in the Bible and elsewhere in the ancient Near East.